Gardaí investigate threatening graffiti linked to Daniel Kinahan’s rise in boxing

 Threats against SKY staff thought to be due to station’s association with promoter MTK

-Graffiti outside the Burlington Plaza in Dublin 4, where broadcaster SKY has offices.
+Graffiti near the Burlington Plaza in Dublin 4, where broadcaster SKY has offices.
+Photograph: Padraig O’Reilly

+The graffiti outside Burlington Plaza also threatened SKY staff.
 Photograph: Padraig O’Reilly

 “SKY staff not safe” and “Daniel Cance (sic) Kinahan MTK Scum” were some of the messages spray-painted outside the offices on Burlington Road in Dublin 4 on Saturday.